CloudCannon/documentation/_getting_started/navigation_and_includes.md

 {% endraw %}
 {% endhighlight %}

 To highlight the current page in `nav.html` we need to work out what page we're currently on and add an `active` class to that link in the navigation.
-There's lots of ways of doing this, we'll do the simplest for now.
+There are lots of ways of doing this, we'll do the simplest for now.

 Jekyll has a variable which has the path to the current page you can reference using `page.url`.
 Let's use that to compare the current page to the item in the navigation.
 If it matches we'll add the class: